-1. In the Xsheet view, select the first cell in the annotation column where you want the imported image to start.
+1. In the Xsheet view, select the first cell in the Annotation column where you want the imported image to start.

+- 2. Do one of the following:

+- Right-click on the cell and select Annotation > Import File.

-- 2. Right click on the frame or from the Xsheet view menu, select Annotation > Import File.
+- From the Xsheet menu, select Annotation > Import File.

 - 3. Browse for the bitmap image to import.

 - 4. Click Open.

-The image appears in the annotation column.
+The image appears in the Annotation column.